coldshrine/study-notes/books/kanban.md

 A kaizen culture has a high level of social capital, a trusting culture where individuals respect each other.
 High-trust cultures tend to have flatter structures than lower-trust cultures.
 It is the degree of empowerment that enables a flatter structure to work effectively.
 Achieving kaizen culture may enable elimination of wasteful layers of management and reduce coordination costs as a result.

 **Introducing a radical change is harder than incrementally improving an existing one.**

+### Unanticipated effects of introducing Kanban

+> The physical board had a huge psychological effect.
+By attending standup each day, team members were exposed to a sort of time-lapse photography of the flow work across the board.

+### Sociological change

+Kanban method appear to achieve a kaizen culture faster and more effectively than typical Agile software development teams.
+Kanban enables every stakeholder to see the effects of his or her actions or inactions.

+## Mapping the value stream

+Kanban drives change by optimising your existing process.
+The main change will be quantity of WIP and the interface to add interaction with upstream and downstream parts of your business.
+So you must work with your team to map the value stream as it exists.
+Map the process they actually use.

+### Defining a start and end point for control

+Define interface points with upstream and downstream partners.

+### Work item types

+Identify the types of work that arrive at that point in any others that exist within the workflow that will need to be limited.
+A few examples:
+* Requirement
+* Feature
+* User story
+* Use case
+* Change request
+* Production defect
+* Maintenance
+* Refactoring
+* Bug
+* Improvement suggestion
+* Blocking issue

+### Drawing a card wall

+Once you have understood your workflow by sketching or modelling it, start to define a card wall by drawing columns on the board that represent the activities performed, in the order hey are performed.

+Where to put buffers: do not try to second-guess the location of bottleneck that will require a buffer.
+Rather, implement a system and wait for the bottleneck to reveal itself, then make changes to introduce a buffer.